CMSC-100-2S24-25/exer-04-javascript-basics-part-2-Thellezie/README.md

 Author:  Luthelle L. Fernandez
 Student Number: 2023 - 12438

 What are your key takeaways from this exercise?
+The syntax difference of CommonJS and ES Module

+Reason of Late Submission : My laptop screen was not functioning yesterday because of my laptop hinge loosen.